 Defending System-Mates, by Richard Ghia-Wilberforce (2008).
 An article defending the need to speak up for system-mates in arguments.

-In-System Relationships: Fact and Fiction, by Kerry Dawkins (2012).
+In-System Relationships: Fact and Fiction, by Jack Dawkins (2012).
 Clarifying some misconceptions about what it means to have an in-system relationship (yes, they can happen!).

 Issues within the plural community